SIMRANPAL-SINGH-GILL/web102_prework/README.md

-# WEB102 Prework - *Game Fund Raiser *
+# WEB102 Prework - *Games Fund Raiser *

 Submitted by: **Simranpal Singh**

-**Game Fund Raiser** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Games Fund Raiser** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **4** hours spent in total